allenai/natural-instructions/doc/task-hierarchy.md

 - `Aspect Detection`
 - `Author Identification`
 - `Unnatural Language Processing`
   - `Unnatural Language Processing -> Question Answering`
-- `Character Detection`
 - `Classification`
-  - `Classification -> Verification`: Verify whether a given descriptive attribute applies to a given text or not (binary output) e.g. if the paragraph contains offensive content or not
+  - `Classification -> Verification`: Verification is a sub-category for classification and it is used for binary classifications.
+The task is to verify whether a given descriptive attribute applies to a given text or not (binary output) e.g. if the paragraph contains offensive content or not.
+In the verification tasks, the potential outputs are mentioned in the definition.
     - `Classification -> Verification -> Answer Correctness Verification`: Verify whether the answer is correct
     - `Classification -> Verification -> Answer Verification`: Verify whether a text answers the question
     - `Classification -> Verification -> Claim Verification`